Travel + Discover York: Maine Vacation Guide

 Open all year, The Shops at Cape Neddick is a 5,000-square-foot barn that has been renovated into a Main Street-style shopping area.
 It’s full of specially curated boutiques with unique home decor, clothes, jewelry, gifts, and more.

-York Maine Festivals & Events
+York, Maine, Festivals & Events

-If you’re visiting York Maine at certain times of the year, you have the chance to witness some of the most unique events.
 In fact, the city has become a year-round vacation destination, and the events truly make it a memorable and fun experience.
 Let’s take a look at some of the most notable.

 Holiday Lighting of the Nubble

 The Lighting of the Nubble is among Maine’s holiday events not to be missed, so make sure that your camera is handy!
+Summer visitors can also enjoy the lighting in the summer, which is usually paired with the kick-off to our next favorite York event.

 York Days

-Held from the end of July through early August, you can enjoy York Days on Short Sands Beach.
-This free, family-oriented event features a craft fair, fireworks, a 5K Road Race, and a family film night.
+This free, family-oriented event features a craft fair, wellness fest, fireworks, a 5K Road Race, and a family film night.
 Every night during the event, you can see the Summer Lighting of the Nubble.

 York Harvestfest